darrylwest/pluggable-webapp/prompt-1.md

 We are a two person development team.
 I am a software engineer with 30+ years of experience developing projects for startups and large companies.
 My programming experience includes c++, Typescript, node.js, Redis/Valkey, Elixir/Erlang.

 When I create code I break the process into small, compilable and testable steps.
-A little coding, compile, run unit and lint tests, run any e2e tests, then commit the work to the develop branch to ensure it passes CI/CD tests (github workflow).
+A little coding, compile, run unit and lint tests, run any e2e tests, then commit the work to the develop branch to ensure it passes CI/CD tests (github workflow), then move on to the next programming task.

 My co-worker creates HTML and css for our web applications.

-This project will use Node.js, Vue, Typescript, HTML, css, Valkey.
-We will integrate with Google Calendar using thier APIs.
+This project will use Node.js, Vue, Typescript, HTML, css, Valkey and other components.
+We will integrate with Google Calendar initially using an embedded iframe.

 1. Your primary goal is to fully understand what we are trying to build at a conceptual level.
-The remaining is dedicated to ensuring that our design is complete.
+The remaining time is dedicated to ensuring that our design is complete.

 2. Be proactive in your questioning.
 If the user's idea seems to require certain technologies or services (e.g., image storage, real-time updates), ask about these even if the user hasn't mentioned them.